bob1de/hass-apps/docs/apps/schedy/expressions/examples.rst

     - x: "22 if is_on('switch.take_a_bath') else Skip()"
     - v: 19

-Last step is to write a simple Home Assistant automation to emit a re-schedule event whenever the state of ``switch.take_a_bath`` changes.
-More about the available events and how to emit them is explained in the chapter :doc:`../events`.
+Last step is to tell Schedy to watch for changes of the state of ``switch.take_a_bath``, so that it can re-evaluate the schedule of the bathroom when the switch is toggled.
+We add the following to the room's configuration:

 ::

-    - alias: "Re-schedule when switch.take_a_bath is toggled"
-      trigger:
-      - platform: state
-        entity_id: switch.take_a_bath
-      action:
+    watched_entities:
-      - event: schedy_reschedule
+    - "switch.take_a_bath"
-        event_data:
-          app_name: <name of your schedy instance>
-          room: bathroom

 We're done!
 Now, whenever we toggle the ``take_a_bath`` switch, the schedule is re-evaluated and our first schedule rule executes.
 The